tuckedf/teams-ai/prompting/BetterCoT-Examples.md

 who is santa clause?

 steps:
 - is the query related to a task the AI can do?
+If not use the None action.
 - generate a plan for answering the query.
 - compare the planning action used with the list of supported actions.
 Does the generated plan use any additional actions or parameters?
 - update the plan to only use available planning actions and parameters if needed.